 How to engage kids on the autism spectrum in football

 - Watch from the comfort of your living room.

 If going out to watch a game may be too stimulating, create your own mini watch party at home with the people closest to your kiddo.
 Buy your child a jersey or a simple, comfortable t-shirt in the team’s colors to get in the spirit.
 Have some of his or her favorite snacks on hand to complete the “party” and turn on the game.
 Explain what is happening and encourage cheering when your team scores.
 If he or she wants to step away from the game, that’s ok too, but the more you can involve your kid and his or her interests from the start, the more likely it will be a good experience.

 Start small!
 You do not need to make a big commotion around football to make it fun for your kid.
 Throw the ball back and forth – even with the little ones – to introduce the game.
 Playing sports can benefit the body and brain, plus it’s a great way to engage in an activity together.
 Just by throwing around a ball and chasing after each other, you are helping to build motor skills and flexibility, improve focus and hand-eye coordination, and boost confidence and social skills.

 No matter which route you choose, know your child’s limits.
 Take it little by little and do not spend too long watching or engaging in a game.
 Give them space when they need it and encourage them to rejoin at another time, if it makes sense.
 The fun may not be instantaneous, but just because one avenue may not work at first, does not mean you cannot find another way to get them involved.

 If attending a football game or another similar activity is on your mind, mention it to your child’s BCBA so they can work on building the appropriate skills and tolerance in ABA therapy.
-If you need help finding a therapist, reach out to us at Hopebridge so we can work on goals like this together.
+If you need help finding a therapist, reach out to us at Hopebridge so we can connect you with an experienced therapy team in your area to work on goals like this together.